na-na-hi/renget/archive/vtailorachecklist.md

 Hinata Mashu | - | - | -

 ## -> EIEN <-
-!!! warning Placeholder Name is there cuz they showed off silhouettes but names haven't been released.
 !!! info Available Loras without the need of updates and have been tested.
 	Riifu Evergreen